sourabhyadav/100-days-0f-DL-DevOps/README.md

 * Learnt about different loss functions for both linear and logistic regrassion
 * Learnt about using datasets from sklearn to use for basic machine learning application

+### Day 13: Pytorch DataLoader and Dataset Transform classes
+* Learnt about how we can inherit our dataset with Dataloader and Dataset methods
+* Learnt about use of dataset transfrom and how we can make custom tranforms and combine transforms using trochvision.transform class